 As we discussed previously, Wenger is widely regarded as one of the great developers of elite talent.
 In the early years following Arsenal’s move to the Emirates, his teams were made up largely of emerging stars.
-In hindsight, he recognises the need for experience when pursuing trophies. (source: Arsenal.com)
+In hindsight, he recognises the need for an experienced core when pursuing trophies. (source: Arsenal.com)

 “To be a real football player, you need to be 23 years old.
 Before that, you learn your job.
 You have a great game, and sometimes an average game.
 The core of the team has to be from 23 to 30.
 If you look at the national teams, you never win a tournament with a young team.
 Because it’s more mental at some stage to win something big.”

 Throughout Wenger’s tenure, many players have left Arsenal in their prime.
 Undoubtedly, a number of them were sold to balance the books, while others exited in search of titles.
 Some Gunners supporters, however, believe that at least a few of the club’s stars have departed purely for their own financial gain.
 In Wenger’s view, extrinsic motivation isn’t conducive to a sustainable career at the highest level. (source: Bein Sports)